 Error spending functions based on Xi and Gallo (2019).
-The intention of these spending functions is to provide bounds where the conditional error at an efficacy bound is approximately equal to the conditional error rate for crossing the final analysis bound.
+The intention of these spending functions is to provide bounds where the conditional error at an efficacy bound is approximately equal to the sfXG1 conditional error rate for crossing the final analysis bound.
 This is explained in greater detail in vignette("ConditionalErrorSpending").

-'''

 sfXG1(alpha, t, param)

 sfXG2(alpha, t, param)

 sfXG3(alpha, t, param)

-'''

-Real value > 0 and no more than 1.
+alpha Real value $> 0$ and no more than 1.
 Normally, alpha = 0.025 for one-sided Type I error specification or alpha = 0.1 for Type II error specification.
-However, this could be set to 1 if for descriptive purposes you wish to see the proportion of spending as a function of the proportion of sample size/information.
+How- ever, this could be set to 1 if for descriptive purposes you wish to see the pro- portion of spending as a function of the proportion of sample size/information. t A vector of points with increasing values from 0 to 1, inclusive.
+Values of the proportion of sample size/information for which the spending function will be computed. param This is the gamma parameter in the Xi and Gallo spending function paper, dis- tinct for each function.
+See the details section for functional forms and range of param acceptable for each spending function.